golang/vulndb/doc/triage.md

    as appropriate.
 (If the duplicate IDs are already present, close the GH issue.)

-4. Run `vulnreport -up commit NNN` to update generated files and create a commit.
+4. On a new branch, run `vulnreport -up commit NNN` to update generated files and create a commit.
 Edit the generated commit message so that it includes the words "add aliases".
+   You can also add "Fixes #DDDD" (the number of the duplicate issue) to the commit message, or close it manually.

 5. Mail the commit.